 One of the most interesting stories in the embedded processing market over the past decade has been not just the survival, but in many ways the triumph, of 8-bit microcontrollers (MCUs).
-Indeed, market projections from iSuppli (now part of IHS) have shown that not only is the 8-bit MCU market slated to grow through this year, but it will nearly kept pace with the 32-bit market and do so in spite of tapering 16-bit sales.
+Indeed, market data from iSuppli (now part of IHS) shows not only has the 8-bit MCU market continued to grow through this year, but it has nearly kept pace with the 32-bit market and done so in spite of tapering 16-bit sales.

 Now, however, the technology industry is fully enveloped by the Internet of Things (IoT), which carries with it the prerequisite of connectivity, and in many cases security as well.
 The memory requirements alone for these functions often prove substantial for many modern 32-bit MCUs, much less legacy 8-bit products that often max out at 256 KB flash memory and 8 KB RAM.